-Matthew is a young composer currently residing in New York.
+Matthew Tiramani is a musician currently residing in Delaware.
 He has completed commissions for individual musicians and full ensembles throughout the United States.
 In addition, he has written for films including PBS documentaries and award-winning shorts.

 Study abroad opportunities allowed Matthew to study voice performance with soprano Maria Claudia Bergantin, ocarina with Fabio Galliani, the director of the Budrio Ocarina Museum, and traditional Japanese instruments with Kouzan Oyama.
 Matthew is a brother of Phi Mu Alpha Sinfonia music fraternity and a member of Pi Kappa Lambda music honor society.
 Matthew is an ASCAP artist.

 Matthew also holds teaching certification and an Ed.M. degree from Teachers College, Columbia University.
 There, he also studied composition with Richard Pearson Thomas.

 Currently, Matthew serves as the Rooke Chapel Director of Music at Bucknell University and is a long-term substitute music teacher for the 2020-21 school year.

 and Jana Bontrager